Metabolism consists of a system of chemical reactions taking take place in the cells of our bodies.

 Usually, our metabolism is working well without us giving it much of a thought.
 But there are times that somebody’s metabolism could be causing some major mayhem like metabolic disorders.
 Broadly speaking, metabolic disorders are diseases that are caused by abnormal chemical reactions within our body’s cells.

-More lessons about Life Science are available at Covcell GED Prep.
+More lessons about Life Science are available at Covcel GED Prep.